farastu-who/GIS-DL/README.md

                 y.append(1)  # Encode 'transmission_line' as 1
     return np.array(X), np.array(y)
 ```
-Then the training, validation and test sets were created
+Then the training, validation and test sets were created.

 ```
 # Split the data into training, validation, and test sets